 Embrace being different.
+Honor your inner wolf.
 Permit yourself to be an outsider.
 Go the path less traveled.
+Find your meaning in life.
 Challenge the status quo.
 Dare to be unorthodox.
 Celebrate non-conformity.

 Practice radical authenticity.
 Don’t try to be someone you’re not.
 Do what feels true and honest to you.
 Defend your integrity.
 Listen to your calling.

-Be passionate and sincere about the pursuit of truth, depth, and understanding.
+Practice deep sincerity.
+Be fervent about the pursuit of truth, depth, and understanding.
 Be open, receptive, and humble.
 Be genuine and serious about the spiritual path.
 Be wholehearted (not lukewarm).

 See through the veil of deception.
-Expose falsehood and hypocrisy both within yourself and others compassionately.
-Illuminate the darkness.
+Unmask falsehood and hypocrisy both within yourself and others compassionately.
+Illuminate the darkness and practice shadow work.
 Explore what is reality versus illusion.
 Be discerning and clear-minded.
 Ask, “How am I/others being dishonest?”

-To give you a place to start I’ll pose a few questions.
-You are free to record your answers in a journal or ruminate over them in your own time:
+To give you a place to start on your journey of embracing both your sacred and wild nature (if that calls to you), I’ll pose a few questions.
+You’re free to record your answers in a journal or ruminate over them in your own time: